-Whether you call it neuter, spay, castrate or desex, there’s been a lot of debate about the right time to get it done in dogs.
-That’s because it varies from breed to breed.
+Whether you call it neuter, spay, castrate or desex, the right time to get it done in dogs is a subject of much debate.
+This is because it varies from breed to breed.
 Recently, a study was published on the best age for neutering medium-sized dog breeds like Kelpies.

 Continue reading “The Best Age To Neuter A Kelpie Sized Dog”When Should A Dog Or Cat’s Tooth Be Extracted?